USS Dewey (DDG 105) Conducts Replenishment-at-Sea Exercise During Maritime Training Activity Sama Sama

 PHILIPPINE SEA (Oct.
-9, 2023) – The Royal Canadian Navy frigate HMCS Vancouver (FFH 331), left, steams with the Lewis and Clark-class dry cargo ammunition ship USNS Wally Schirra (T-AKE 8), center, and the Philippine Navy guided-missile frigate BRP Antonio Luna (FF 151) during a replenishment-at-sea exercise while operating in the Philippine Sea during Maritime Training Activity (MTA) Sama Sama, Oct.
-9. MTA Sama Sama is a multilateral exercise including forces from the Philippines, United States, Australia, France, Japan, Canada and the United Kingdom designed to promote regional security cooperation, enhance maritime interoperability and maintain and strengthen maritime partnerships.
-(U.S. Navy photo by Naval Aircrewman (Tactical Helicopter) 2nd Class Keithan Perez)
+11, 2023) – The Arleigh Burke-class guided-missile destroyer USS Dewey (DDG 105) pulls alongside the Lewis and Clark-class dry cargo and ammunition ship USNS Wally Schirra (T-AKE 8) during a replenishment-at-sea exercise while operating in the Philippine Sea during Maritime Training Activity (MTA) Sama Sama, Oct.
+11. MTA Sama Sama is a multilateral exercise including forces from the Philippines, United States, Australia, France, Japan, Canada and the United Kingdom designed to promote regional security cooperation, enhance maritime interoperability and maintain and strengthen maritime partnerships.
+(U.S. Navy photo by Mass Communication Specialist 1st Class Greg Johnson)

 |Date Taken: